 - 4 cups water

-- 1 ½ cup fresh strawberries - hulled and roughly chopped (to help measurement)
+- 1½ cup fresh or frozen strawberries - hulled and roughly chopped

-- 3-4 large soft medjool dates - or a splash of maple syrup to taste
+- 3-4 Medjool dates - or a splash of maple syrup to taste

 Instructions